Dissemination & Implementation Research: An Introductory Workshop for Investigators

 Time: 1:00 – 4:30pm CST each day

 According to the National Institutes of Health, closing the gap between research discovery and clinical and community practice is both a complex challenge and an absolute necessity if we are to ensure that all populations benefit from the nation’s investments in scientific discoveries.
 To that end, Elvin Geng, MD, MPH, a professor in the Division of Infectious Diseases at the School of Medicine and Director of the Center for Dissemination and Implementation has joined forces with a few Institute Faculty Scholars to help WashU offer a new workshop to stimulate the minds of D&I students from novice to well-versed practitioner.

 While new credit-conferring courses are now available for interested investigators, not all have the ability or level of interest to commit to a semester-long course.
-To meet the needs of a broad audience, we are therefore offering a short workshop to be held on two half days (1-3:00 pm) on November 4th (Thursday) and 5th (Friday), 2021.
+To meet the needs of a broad audience, we offer this short, two-day, virtual workshop.

 We seek participants at any professional stage, from pre and post-doctoral candidates to junior and more established faculty.
 We hope to draw from a broad range of content areas.
 In addition, we would like to draw investigators from earlier translational steps (e.g., bench-to-bedside) that may not traditionally consider implementation science relevant.
 Registration is limited.